xugengyu/paulxu_blog/_posts/2025-08-25-polyphase-channelizer.md

 <h4> Non-ideal FIR Filters </h4>
 Up to this point, we have only considered low-pass filters with ideal brick-wall responses, where the gain is exactly zero outside the filter bandwidth.
 In practice, however, FIR filters cannot achieve such a response and will exhibit some ripples outside the cutoff frequency.

-This raises an important question: what happens when we downsample a real FIR filter?
-Wouldn’t the ripple outside the passband fold back into the passband due to aliasing?
-And if so, why isn’t the output of the polyphase channelizer affected by these ripples?
+This raises an important question: what happens when we downsample a real FIR filter which does not have zero gain outside the passband?
+Wouldn’t the response in the stopband fold back into the passband due to aliasing, causing distortion to the signal?

+For instance, consider the following non-ideal filter:

+<iframe src="https://paulxu.me/images/2025-08-25/non_ideal_filter.html" width="850" height="500" frameborder="0"></iframe>

 <!--